tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - Are users informed?
 - Is rollback possible?

 This is why clinical environments often move slower than research environments.

 It is not always incompetence.

 Sometimes the slowness is risk control.

 ### Traceability

 Traceability links requirements, implementation, tests, releases, and outputs.

-For example:
+Example:

 - requirement: pipeline must detect SNVs above a defined threshold
 - implementation: variant caller and parameters